 “We think you’re a great kid, Tim.
 You did so much for Stu at first.
 And I can see good changes in Scott now: he’s so much more confident.
 Both of them are.
 How’d you get so much confidence yourself?”

 “I guess it’s part of growing up in the military.
 I’ve always been on my own.
-We moved a lot.
+We move a lot.
 It makes it easier to meet people.”

 “Well, we’re a little more old-fashioned in this family.”